NourhanWagdi/MansOpenSource/README.md

 ## Goals
 1. Eliminate congestion collapse resulting from undelivered packets
 2. Necessary for discovering source, communicate per-flow bit rates & detect network congestion by estimating RTT
-3. BFPs can be generated asynchronously.
+3. Backward feedback packets can be generated asynchronously.
 (RTT cannot be calculated in this case).

 __For more information about "Network Border Patrol" and how it works, follow__ [this link.](https://scialert.net/fulltextmobile/?doi=itj.2006.427.432)